 Your service desk makes and takes many calls, every day, every hour.
 Creating efficiency for your team is important so they don’t waste valuable those valuable moments on slow load times, inefficient customer data storage, or confusion on next steps.

 A complete CRM solution isn’t about the software, it’s about creating a comprehensive strategy for enhancing all customer relationships.
-The better those relationships are managed, the more effective the marketing, sales, administrative, and customer service functions can become.
+The better you manage those relationships, the more effective the marketing, sales, administrative, and customer service functions can become.

 A CRM system can mean anything from a marketing-automation service to a back-end reporting tool.
 Learn your definition by checking out this informational white paper.